What is amblyopia?

 How is amblyopia treated in children?

-Treating amblyopia involves making the child use the eye with the reduced vision (weaker eye).
+Treating amblyopia hold making the child use the eye with the reduced vision (weaker eye).
 Currently, there are two ways used to do this:

 An opaque, adhesive patch is worn over the stronger eye for weeks to months.
 This therapy forces the child to use the eye with amblyopia.
 Patching stimulates vision in the weaker eye and helps the part of the brain that manages vision develop more completely.

-Previously, eye care professionals often thought that treating amblyopia in older children would be of little benefit.
-However, surprising results from a nationwide clinical trial show that many children age seven through 17 with amblyopia may benefit from treatmentsthat are more commonly used on younger children.
+Previously, eye care professionals much thought that treating amblyopia in older children would be of little benefit.
+However, surprising results from a nationwide analytic trial show that many children age seven through 17 with amblyopia may benefit from Cure sthat are more commonly used on younger children.
 This study shows that age alone should not be used as a factor to decide whether or not to treat a child for amblyopia.

 Can amblyopia be treated in adults?

 Studies are very limited at this time and scientists don't know what the success rate might be for treating amblyopia in adults.
 During the first six to nine years of life, the visual system develops very rapidly.
 Complicated connections between the eye and the brainare created during that period of growth and development.
-Scientists are exploring whether treatment for amblyopia in adults can improve vision.
+Scientists are exploring whether Cure for amblyopia in adults can enhance vision.